 About Me

-I was the co-head of the Audio Engineering Society (AES) Chapter at Earlham College, and I also was the first student member.
+I was the co-head of the Audio Engineering Society (AES) Chapter at Earlham College and the first student member.
 I play Baritone Saxophone and use it in a lot of my music.
-My work mainly deals with the creation of Max, Max for Live, and Jitter patches and applications.
-Most applications decipher some of the complex computer music properties, some mostly deal with help for work in Ableton, and others are made to work with live performances.
+My work mainly involves creating patches and applications in Max, Max for Live, Pd-L2Ork, Pd, and Jitter for musical and scientific interests.
+Most applications address complex properties of computer music; some primarily support work in Ableton Live, and others are designed for live performance.

 All of my MaxMSP, Max for Live, Jitter, and other application work can be found here: